cakephp/docs/en/appendices/orm-migration.rst

   are included, not a level of recursiveness.
 * DboSource - It is a beast, and Model relies on it more than datasource.
 That separation could be cleaner and simpler.
-* Validation - Should be separate, its a giant crazy function right now.
+* Validation - Should be separate, it's a giant crazy function right now.
 Making it a reusable bit would make the framework more extensible.

 The ORM in CakePHP 3.0 solves these and many more problems.
 The new ORM